-In all monthly recordings of our NH and HI subjects we found a large range in $F_0$ (100-800 Hz).
-Papaeliou, Minadakis & Cavouras [10] found different acoustic patterns in 7- to 11-month-old children: durations differed, and peak and final $F_0$ are higher for the expression of emotion than for utterances with a communicative function.
-The s.d. in $F_0$ did not differ for these types of vocalizations.
+In all monthly recordings of our NH and HI subjects we found a large range in F_0 (100-800 Hz).
+Papaeliou, Minadakis & Cavouras (2002) found different acoustic patterns in 7- to 11-month-old children: durations differed, and peak and final F_0 are higher for the expression of emotion than for utterances with a communicative function.
+The s.d. in F_0 did not differ for these types of vocalizations.
 In our data (Figure 1) the s.d. in that age period is much larger for the HI children than for the NH.
 Possibly, our HI children, then, express more emotions than the NH children.
-Yet, with regard to the mean distribution of $F_0$ no significant difference is seen between the deaf and hearing children over the monthly recordings.
+Yet, with regard to the mean distribution of F_0 no significant difference is seen between the deaf and hearing children over the monthly recordings.

-The data on vowel space development (5 and 24 months) indicate that a randomly chosen NH child (subject NH2) is expanding towards the normal reference space for 24-month-old children.
-This is no surprise: this child's data were used to construct the reference plane.
-In the randomly chosen HI child (subject HI5) this expansion is less obvious.
-In the 24th month most points are still in the same area as found for the 5th month.
+The data on vowel space development (5 and 24 months) indicate that for all 5 NH children the data points expand towards the normal reference space for 24-month-old children.
+This is no surprise since the 24-months data:were used to construct the reference plane.
+For the HI children this expansion is less obvious.

+In the 24^{th} month most points are still in the same area as found for the 5^{th} month.
 In both children we see a concentration along the line between the adults' /u/ and /i/ projections: the closed vowels.
 The open vowel area /a/ possibly permits more variance in voiced sound production.